 What are the viewerships on YouTube alternatives compared to YouTube and does it make any difference?

-There are smaller audiences in the alternative of YouTube in comparison to the 2.4 billion YouTube users.
+There are smaller audiences on alternative platforms in comparison to the 2.4 billion YouTube users.
 Dailymotion boasts 300 million, with Vimeo registering 175 million, and newer destinations (such as Rumble and Odysee) having considerably lower numbers of users.
-However, smaller audience size doesn’t necessarily mean less opportunity.

 What are my technical requirements as far as being successful on the YouTube alternatives as compared to being successful on YouTube?

-The acquisition of the most basic forms of technical skills that are necessary to use YouTube is needed on most alternatives; there should be video editing, thumbnail making, and simple knowledge of content optimization.
-However, some platforms require additional skills.
-Social networks such as Odysee (Blockchain-based alternative of YouTube) and DTube work on the principle of of basic knowledge of cryptocurrencies.
+The acquisition of the most basic technical skills necessary to use YouTube is required on most alternatives; these include video editing, thumbnail creation, and basic knowledge of content optimization.